Commander: Mack Maginnis

 Greetings fellow Comrades, et al,

+Several of our comrades are recovering from stays in the hospital or are recovering from illnesses at home or in a care facility.
 Let us pray for our fellow comrades and any others in need of God’s healing hand.

 The newsletter prayer list had been updated.
 If you know of anyone who needs to be added or deleted from the prayer list, please let know or drop a note in the prayer box outside the museum.
 Also, if you add someone to the prayer list, write their name legibly so I won’t misspell their name.